 Please note that this is not a trigger delay, since it requires a steady input clock.
 Otherwise funny and strange things can happen.
-But: in exchange for that limitation it can also shift a clock ahead.
-Using a small negative number will result in a clock that is always slightly before the original clock:
+Also it should be obvious, that shifting a clock ahead needs knowledge when exactly the next input clock tick will happen.

-Feeding a trigger sequencer (like the algoquencer, see page 64) with a shifted clock allows you fine tuning the exact timing of that voice.
+Feeding a trigger sequencer like the algoquencer (see page 80) with a shifted clock allows you to fine tune the exact timing of that voice.
 You can easily map the shift amount to a pot for tuning that live by ear: